 Educating yourself about tick-borne diseases will help you effectively advocate for yourself or your loved ones.
 This is especially important in Colorado where doctors may not be experienced with some of the diseases you may encounter.

 Treatment recommendations vary by infection and decisions regarding your course of care are best based on your individual presentation and response to treatment.
 These decisions should be made between you and your provider.
-The only guidelines currently published by the National Guidelines Clearinghouse (NGC) in regard to Lyme treatment are published by the International Lyme and Associated Diseases Society (ILADS).
+Guidelines in regard to Lyme treatment are published by the International Lyme and Associated Diseases Society (ILADS).
 Stay alert to your symptoms and write them down.
 Many tick-borne diseases can initially present as vague flu-like illness.
 Awareness of the varied symptoms and manifestations of tick-borne diseases can aid you in your consultation with your medical care provider in both diagnosis and treatment.

 If you are not receiving adequate care from your medical care provider and you suspect a tick-borne infection, you should seek consult from a physician trained in diagnosis and treatment of tick-borne diseases.
-Both Lyme Disease Association, Inc. and ILADS have a physician referral system that can assist in locating a Lyme Literate Medical Doctor (LLMD) experienced in the many presentations of Lyme and other tick-borne diseases.
+Physician referral systems can assist in locating a Lyme Literate Medical Doctor (LLMD) experienced in the many presentations of Lyme and other tick-borne diseases.
+COTBDAA is also here to help.
 It is rare to find an LLMD that works with insurance companies, and wait times for consult with one of these medical care providers is often lengthy.
 The earlier a tick-borne disease is diagnosed and treated, the better the outcome for the patient.